yifanwang97/Explainable-fuzzy-integral/README.md

 The code for the paper "Fusion of Explainable Deep Learning Features Using Fuzzy Integral in Computer Vision".

 ## Part 1: Fuzzy Integral
-Before using fuzzy integral combine the shape, texture, and color features, we need to training deep learning networks for each single feature.
+Before using the fuzzy integral to combine shape, texture, and color features, we must train deep learning networks for each individual feature.
 ### Training Deep learning networks
 Please refer to the folder (i.e., 1_fuzzy_integral_fold1/Training_DNNs).